neighborland/cache_rocket/README.md

-# CacheReplace

-Rails rendering extension for more server-side html caching.
+# Rails rendering extension for more server-side html caching

+## Why do I need this?

+To squeeze the last drop out of server-side HTML caching in Rails.
+Use this after you have configured as much in-memory caching as possible and it's still not enough.

-## Installation
+## Install

 Add this line to your Gemfile: